 Congratulations on making it to the last installment of our blog series about achieving success as a modern marketer!
-In this series, we’ve touched on the value of marketing technology, engagement planning, data intelligence, and content attribution in your quest toward increased revenue generation, and now we’re going to wrap things up with a look at the more human element of modern marketing — inside sales.
+In this series, we’ve touched on the value of marketing technology, engagement planning and data intelligence in your quest toward increased revenue generation, and now we’re going to wrap things up with a look at the more human element of modern marketing — inside sales.

 If you remember from the first post, a Forrester survey attributes superior results to companies that employ modern marketing techniques: